 - Bring the saucepan back on the heat, cover with a lid, and bring to a boil.

-- Taste and adjust seasoning, as desired.
+- Taste your Portuguese rice pudding and adjust the sugar, as desired.

 - Remove from the heat and transfer to serving bowls.